What is Thermocouple Calibration?

 So, why should new thermocouples be purchased with calibration certificates?

-For most applications, thermocouples manufactured to (ASTM) and (IEC) accuracy tolerance standards provide sufficient accuracy without the need to calibrate.
+For most applications, products like the Ashcroft® S50 Industrial Thermocouple are manufactured to (ASTM) and (IEC) accuracy tolerance standards, which provide sufficient accuracy without the need to calibrate.

 ASTM E230 provides two accuracy levels: